pietrodn/filter-bubble/slide.md

 ### Personalized search

-\footnotesize
+\small

 > **Personalized search** refers to search experiences that are tailored specifically to an individual's interests by incorporating information about the individual beyond specific query provided.
 (Wikipedia)

 ### Filter bubble

-\footnotesize
+\small

 > A **filter bubble** is the  restriction of a user's perspective that can be created by personalized search technologies. [@whatis]

 ### Political pluralism in the media

-\footnotesize
+\small

-> **Political pluralism** in the media refers to the fair and diverse representation of and expression by (i.e. passive and active access) various political and ideological groups, including minority viewpoints and interests, in the media. [@leuven2009, p.
+> **Political pluralism** in the media refers to the fair and diverse representation of and expression by various political and ideological groups, including minorities, in the media. [@leuven2009, p.
 12]

 ## What I will show